'After Midnight' brings music of legendary Cotton Club to Broadway

-NEW YORK (Reuters) - “After Midnight,” a Broadway musical featuring original arrangements by jazz great Duke Ellington, melds classic songs from the 1920s and 30s with dance to recreate Harlem’s Golden Age and the legendary Cotton Club.
+NEW YORK, Oct 31 (Reuters) - “After Midnight,” a Broadway musical featuring original arrangements by jazz great Duke Ellington, melds classic songs from the 1920s and 30s with dance to recreate Harlem’s Golden Age and the legendary Cotton Club.

 The show, which includes a big band of 17 musicians chosen by Grammy-winning jazz trumpeter Wynton Marsalis, 25 dancers and singers and rotating guest stars, opens on Sunday.